The simplest naan recipe, delivering fluffy, pillowy flatbreads, so moreish and lovely to mop up your yummy curries.

 Sieve the flour, baking powder and salt into a big bowl and make a well in the centre.

-In a big jug, place 300ml of warm water, sugar, milk powder, rapeseed oil and yeast and mix together.
+In a big jug, place 300ml of warm water, sugar, oil and yeast, now mix together.

 Pour in the yeast liquid into the flour and either mix by hand or let your food mixer make the dough.